 Hardening your WordPress site and running a web application level security software adds another level of assurance that holes are patched and your site is safer. iThemes, WordFence, and Sucuri are popular security plugins that can help minimize vulnerabilities.
 These plugins have both free and paid options offering different levels of security.
 Using a security plugin, even at the free level is a must.

 This could arguably be at the top of the list for security and performance.
 Partnering with a good web hosting provider will help minimize and eliminate many security threats.
 Good hosting providers will be running a strong firewall on their servers.
 They will have unnecessary ports closed, and filtering malicious traffic.
 A solid hosting partner will be performing regular backups, and have redundancy in place should one fail.
-SSL certificates should be provided for provided for all sites to make sure that all traffic to and from your site is secure.
+SSL certificates should be provided for all sites to make sure that all traffic to and from your site is secure.

 Shared hosting providers, the ones that offer $3/month hosting, don’t always have your site’s best interest in mind.
 Hundreds or thousands of sites, of varying security and content, are packed onto each server to maximize revenue.
 Backups, SSL certificates, and security add-ons may be available, usually for a large extra fee.